Ovid/DB--Color/README.markdown

 file, assuming its unchanged, the cached version is served first.

 Note that the cache files are removed after they become 30 (but see config) days old without being used.
-This has merely been a naive hack for a proof of concept.
-Patches welcome.
+If you use the debugger regularly, commonly debugged files will load very quickly (assuming they haven't changed).

 # CONFIGURATION